-The PSHE Association is delighted to be working with the Government Equalities Office (GEO) on its anti-homophobic, biphobic and transphobic (HBT) bullying project.
-The project aims to reduce the incidence of HBT bullying in primary and secondary schools in England by transforming the culture of how schools prevent and respond to HBT bullying.
-The six organisations and consortia below have been funded to carry out this work and we were delighted to be contracted by the GEO to assess everything they produced through the project funding against a ‘shared standards framework’.
+The PSHE Association worked with the Government Equalities Office (then part of the Department for Education) in 2018/19 to support its anti-homophobic, biphobic and transphobic (HBT) bullying project.
+The project aimed to reduce the incidence of HBT bullying in primary and secondary schools in England by transforming the culture of how schools prevent and respond to HBT bullying.
+The six organisations and consortia below were funded by the GEO to carry out this work and the Association assessed education materials they produced as part of the project against a ‘shared standards framework'.

 Follow the links below to find out more about each organisation’s project and download materials

 Stonewall has been working with schools in tackling homophobic, biphobic and transphobic bullying and language for over ten years, with a network of over a thousand Stonewall School Champions.
 As the leading LGBT equality charity, Stonewall works with organisations as well as schools to change hearts and minds and transform institutions.
 Our aim is acceptance, without exception.

 Barnardo’s Positive Identities Service works to raise awareness around sexual identities and gender identities, and prevent discrimination and prejudice.
 We support children and young people who identify as Lesbian, Gay, Bisexual, Trans and Questioning (LGBTQ) and work to tackle Homophobic, Biphobic and Transphobic (HBT) discrimination and bullying, striving for a more equal society in which everyone feels able to be proud of and celebrate who they are.